joeynmt/joeynmt/README.md

 ## Coding
 In order to keep the code clean and readable, we make use of:
-- Style checks: Pylint, PEP8
+- Style checks: pylint with (mostly) PEP8 conventions, see `.pylintrc`.
-- Typing
-- Docstrings

-[Work in progress!]
+- Typing: Every function has documented input types.
+- Docstrings: Every function, class and module has docstrings describing their purpose and usage.
+- Unittests: Every module has unit tests, defined in `test/unit/`.
+Travis CI runs the tests and pylint on every push to ensure the repository stays clean.

 ## Teaching